 A listing and map of legal service agencies in Connecticut for low-income and elderly individuals.
 Also see on this page:

 A listing of the primary Mental Health Authority in each region, along with a link to the DMHAS web page of all MHA's in the region.

-Malta House of Care provides free basic primary health care to the uninsured at various locations in the city of Hartford.
+Malta House of Care provides free basic primary health care to the uninsured at various locations in the cities of Hartford and Waterbury.